 Oh, that voodoo that you do.
-Practicing that dubious black art known as top-notch mixology.
+Practicing that dubious black art known as top-notch (top shelf?) mixology.
 And for the cocktail obsessives, the world’s a better place because of you.

 Hats off to our top 5 famous mixologists that go to extremes to turn an empty glass into a work of drinkable art.

 Known as “King Cocktail” Dale knows his way around a bottle.

 Degroff is a true expert behind the art of cocktails.
 He built his mixologist talents and techniques through tending at New York’s famous Rainbow Room in the 80s where he mixed classic and great tasting, ready to drink cocktails.

 It’s obvious that Degroff is an unbelievable mixologist.
 He is also the founding president of the Museum of the American Cocktail.

 Hopping over to London, Simon Difford is the creator behind book Difford’s Guide to Cocktails where it’s obvious this guy’s a total machine at ripping up the lounge.

 Simon owns his own bar, the Cabinet Room, and is rumored to be one of the best-stocked bars on earth- if not the galaxy.